Super Bowl Win: Tinubu Rejoices With Seattle Seahawks Players of Nigerian Descent

 The Seattle Seahawks routed the New England Patriots 29–13 to claim their second Lombardi Trophy.

-The president, in a statement issued on Tuesday by his Adviser on Information and Strategy, Bayo Onanuga, also congratulated Michael Onwenu, who played for the other side, the New England Patriots, and is regarded as one of the most dominant offensive linemen.
+The President, in a statement issued on Tuesday by his Adviser on Information and Strategy, Bayo Onanuga, also congratulated Michael Onwenu, who played for the New England Patriots, and is regarded as one of the most dominant offensive linemen.

-Tinubu commended all the players for the pride and honour that they have brought to their country of descent, especially Emmanwori, Nwosu and Maye, who raised Nigeria’s flag after winning the Super Bowl with the Seahawks.
+Tinubu commended all the players for the pride and honour that they have brought to their country of descent, especially Emmanwori, Nwosu, and Mafe, who raised Nigeria’s flag after winning the Super Bowl with the Seahawks.

 Tinubu wished them continued success and more victories in their respective careers.